Yamal shines as Spain beat France 5-4 in wild Nations League semifinal

 Mikel Merino, the hero when Spain last played in Stuttgart, made it 2-0 three minutes later after playing a one-two with Oyarzabal.

-Theo Hernandez struck the crossbar and Spain needed goalkeeper Unai Simón to deny Doue, then Mbappe and Dembele.
+Theo Hernandez struck the crossbar and Spain needed goalkeeper Unai Simon to deny Doue, then Mbappe and Dembele.

 But Spain looked capable of scoring at any time.
-Real Madrid defender Dean Huijsen thought he’d scored spectacularly after a brilliantly worked free kick, only to have the goal ruled out for offside.
+Real Madrid defender Dean Huijsen thought he had scored spectacularly after a brilliantly worked free kick, only to have the goal ruled out for offside.

 It was the 20-year-old Huijsen’s third game for Spain.
-It looks like he’s set to stay.
+It looks like he is set to stay.

 Adrien Rabiot conceded a penalty for a mistimed challenge on Yamal, who dusted himself off to make it 3-0 from the spot in the 54th.

-Pedri scored a minute after that, taking Williams’ pass with his first touch and dinking it past the bewildered Mike Maignan with his next.
+Pedri scored a minute after that, taking Williams’s pass with his first touch and dinking it past the bewildered Mike Maignan with his next.

 Pedro Porro’s foul gave Mbappe his chance from the penalty, but Yamal replied to that by prodding the ball past Maignan for 5-1.